akhan4u/Docker-Salt-Master/README.md

 # Docker Salt-Master

 A Docker image which allows you to run a containerised Salt-Master server.
+I had faced a lot of trouble in installing the salt-master on my ubuntu server, which for a solution i have created this containerized salt-master.

 ## Running the Container